localrivet/gomcp/docs/content/docs/create-client.md

 	// 1.
 Create Client Instance for Stdio
 	// NewStdioClient handles stdio transport setup internally.
-	// Provide a client name and optional ClientOptions. clt, err := client.NewStdioClient("my-stdio-client", client.ClientOptions{
+	// Provide a client name and optional ClientOptions.
+	// This example uses NewStdioClient for simplicity.
+	// For network connections, you would typically use:
+	// - client.NewSSEClient (for 2024-11-05 compatible servers using HTTP+SSE)
+	// - client.NewWebSocketClient (for 2025-03-26 compatible servers using WebSocket)
+	// - client.NewTCPClient (for raw TCP connections)
+	clt, err := client.NewStdioClient("my-stdio-client", client.ClientOptions{
-		// ClientInfo and Capabilities can be customized here if needed.
+		// ClientCapabilities can be customized here if needed.
 		// Example:
-		// ClientInfo: protocol.Implementation{Name: "my-stdio-client", Version: "1.0"},
-		// Capabilities: protocol.ClientCapabilities{ /* ... */ },
+		// ClientCapabilities: protocol.ClientCapabilities{ /* ... */ },
 		// Logger: provide a custom logger if desired
+		// PreferredProtocolVersion: &protocol.CurrentProtocolVersion, // Optionally specify preferred version
 	})
 	if err != nil {
 		log.Fatalf("Failed to create stdio client: %v", err)